 - Add the remaining 3 cups of strawberries and cook over medium heat until the juice has thickened into a sauce, 5 to 10 minutes.
 Remove from the heat and stir in the lemon juice.
 Let cool for 1 hour before serving.

-More Healthy Baked French Toast Recipes from Other Blogs and Websites:
+More Skinny Baked French Toast Recipes from Other Blogs and Websites: